jpatrickdill/pipurge/readme.rst

     :target: https://pypi.python.org/pypi/pipurge

-**Pipurge** is a tool that allows you to quickly purge packages, at system level or in a virtualenv.
+**Pipurge** is a tool that allows you to quickly uninstall Python packages, at system level or in a virtualenv.

 Usage